SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Dataset annotation

-We report our preliminary statistics from the ongoing annotation of Mandarin and Cantonese data.
-At the time of writing, we have annotated 2009 Mandarin sentences and 996 Cantonese sentences, with Wu Chinese still in its pilot training phase.
-Table~\ref{tab:error_types_sub} and Table~\ref{tab:severity_combined} present the distribution of error categories and severity levels in our current annotation data.
-On average, each Mandarin sentence contains 1.93 annotation spans, while each Cantonese sentence contains 6.82 spans, showing a much higher span density than Mandarin.
-For Wu Chinese, we will follow the same annotation setup as Mandarin.
+We report the distribution of error types in each language on 2009 Mandarin sentences and 1402 Cantonese sentences.
+We also report error type distribution on our pilots--Wu with 68 sentences and Hokkien with 154 sentences.
+Tables~\ref{tab:mandarin_error_type}, \ref{tab:cantonese_error_type}, \ref{tab:wu_error_type}, \ref{tab:hokkien_error_type}, \ref{tab:severity_combined} present the distribution of error categories and severity levels in our current annotation data.
+On average, each Mandarin sentence contains 1.93 annotation spans, while each Cantonese sentence contains 6.38 spans, showing a much higher span density than Mandarin.

 In Mandarin annotations, mistranslation, omission, and grammar errors are the most frequent error types.
-For Cantonese, the most common error types are omission, typography, and mistranslation.
-The high frequency of omission and mistranslation error types in both Mandarin and Cantonese, compared to surface level errors like spelling, untranslated, typography, and grammar, reinforces that although autoregressive language models are capable of generating well-formed and plausible sentences, they often struggle with incomplete representations of semantic and syntactic structure, \citep{min-etal-2025-punctuation}, with high sensitivity to surface form \citep{berglund2024the, kitouni2024factorization} and poor semantic generalization to rare constructions \citep{scivetti2025unpacking}.
+For Cantonese, the most common error types are mistranslation, typography, and omission.
+The high frequency of omission and mistranslation error types in both Mandarin and Cantonese, compared to surface level errors like spelling, untranslated, typography, and grammar, reinforces that although autoregressive language models are capable of generating well-formed and plausible sentences, they often struggle with incomplete representations of semantic and syntactic structure, with high sensitivity to surface form \citep{berglund2024the, kitouni2024factorization} and poor semantic generalization to rare constructions \citep{scivetti2025unpacking}.
 Cantonese outputs also record a much higher number of error spans per sentence compared to Mandarin, which indicates that the model performs worse in Cantonese.
 This likely represents the limited availability of high-quality Cantonese resources \citep{xiang-etal-2024-cantonese-xiang}.
 Finally, an analysis of the number of major versus minor errors shows that many errors are minor semantic or felicity issues rather than complete misinterpretations, attesting to the powerful multilingual adaptability of transformer-based language models \citep[e.g.][]{liu-etal-2020-multilingual-denoising, zhu-etal-2024-multilingual}.
-Overall, these early results show both shared and language-specific challenges in Sinitic machine translation.
+Overall, these results show both shared and language-specific challenges in Sinitic machine translation.